ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 "logical placeholders" for keys from any other [namespace](/doc/help/elektra-namespaces.md).

-So that every tool has a consistent view to the key database it's vital that every application does a `ksLookup` for every key it uses.
+So that every tool has a consistent view to the key database it is vital that every application does a `ksLookup` for every key it uses.
 So even if your application iterates over keys, always remember to do a [cascading](cascading.md) lookup for every single key!